Los Angeles rattled by magnitude-3.3 earthquake

 According to the Los Angeles Times, a three-year data sample shows that California and Nevada are hit with an average of 234 earthquakes that have magnitudes between 3.0 and 4.0 per year.

+The state of California has the nation's first Earthquake Early Warning System, which uses ground sensors from across the state to detect earthquakes before humans can feel them, giving people warnings seconds before shaking arrives at their location.

-Fox News' Brie Stimson contributed to this report.
+Fox News' Brie Stimson and Danielle Wallace contributed to this report.